sandhje/spanner/README.md

 ### Resources

-A resource can be anything that holds configuration data, like the local filesystem, a database, a remote filesystem, etc. Resources are environment aware, this means that when a load operation is called on the resource and an environment is passed, the resource will search in the environment location and then in the default location.
+A resource can be anything that holds configuration data, like the local filesystem, a database, a remote filesystem, etc. Resources are environment aware, this means that when a load operation is called on the resource and an environment is setup in the Config class, the resource will search in the environment location and then in the default location.
 Currently Spanner comes with one type of resource: LocalFilesystemResource.

 #### Usage